Description

 Puy lentils originate from France and have a distinct flavor.
-They’re also cook much faster than the standard lentil varieties.
+They also cook much faster than other varieties.

 Ingredients